gnahzanit/resume_project_demos/README.md

 ## Sprout, Women in STEM Design Project
 The Sprout project is created with recognition how 34% of STEM bachelor’s degree holders are women, yet they only make up 23% of Canadians working in science and technology.
 With that the STEM field becomes one that is highly-male dominated, with unsupportive, exclusionary, and isolating work environment to women and especially women of colour.
 As a result, women who enter these spaces are more likely to experience work place difficulties with little support, which may lead to their withdrawal from the STEM pursuit.

 Our team recognized the importance of creating spaces for women to form personal connections and receive mentor & mentee guidance, and how they can be significant in instilling confidence in women who wish to pursue STEM careers.
-Therefore, Spourt is created as an user centered design prototype in attempt to address these unique problems with the women in STEM experience.
+Therefore, Sprout is created as an user centered design prototype in attempt to address these unique problems with the women in STEM experience.

 ### Contributions